Time Stands Still

 Laura Linney delivers a powerful performance in Donald Margulies' layered and thought-provoking new drama.

-The story revolves around photographer Sarah (Linney) and writer James (d'Arcy James).
-At the beginning of the play, they are returning from the Middle East, with the former bearing the physical scars from a roadside bombing and the latter still recuperating from a mental breakdown due to witnessing another wartime atrocity.
+As the play begins, photographer Sarah (Laura Linney) and writer James (Brian d'Arcy James) are returning from the Middle East, with the former bearing the physical scars from a roadside bombing and the latter still recuperating from a mental breakdown due to witnessing another wartime atrocity.
 The two have been an unmarried couple for eight-and-a-half years, and the forced downtime in their Williamsburg apartment (nicely rendered by scenic designer John Lee Beatty) causes them to reevaluate not only their relationship, but the trajectory of their careers.

-Linney once again delivers a powerful performance -- one that seems to have grown even more complex since I last saw the play.
-The actress demonstrates the grit and stubbornness that makes Sarah admirable but not always likable.
-But she also lets us see Sarah's inner doubts, and the tough exterior usually on display makes the character's occasional moments of vulnerability even more moving.
+Linney delivers a powerful performance, demonstrating the grit and stubbornness that makes Sarah admirable but not always likable.
+Her determination to make a full recovery and return to covering war zones is sometimes made to sound more like an addiction than a noble calling.
+But while Sarah has a strong will, Linney also lets us see her inner doubts and the tough exterior usually on display makes the character's occasional moments of vulnerability even more moving.

 For his part, d'Arcy James is completely convincing as a principled man with a fervent belief in the good that his work does, who is also tired and wanting a more comfortable life than he's had so far.
+The part of Mandy could easily come across as a one-dimensional stereotype, but Silverstone provides several nuances to the character that fleshes the role out.
 Bogosian has great rapport with his co-stars, showing subtle shades in Richard's interaction with Sarah and James, as he both craves their approval and demands that they respect him regardless.